gitlabhq/gitlabhq/CONTRIBUTING.md

 When having your code reviewed and when reviewing merge requests please take the [thoughtbot code review guidelines](https://github.com/thoughtbot/guides/tree/master/code-review) into account.

+## Changes for Stable Releases

+Sometimes certain changes have to be added to an existing stable release.
+Two examples are bug fixes and performance improvements.
+In these cases the corresponding merge request should be updated to have the following:

+1. A milestone indicating what release the merge request should be merged into.
+1. The label "Pick into Stable"

+This makes it easier for release managers to keep track of what still has to be merged and where changes have to be merged into.

 ## Definition of done

 If you contribute to GitLab please know that changes involve more than just